openSUSE/news-o-o/_posts/2010-04-24-opensuse-weekly-news-issue-120-is-out.markdown

 ####  [Linuxfoundation: Announcing the 2010 were linux video winners](http://www.linux.com/news/featured-blogs/167-amanda-mcpherson/300849-announcing-the-2010-were-linux-video-winners)

-"I am pleased to announce the winners of the 2010 Weâ€™re Linux Video Contest.
+"I am pleased to announce the winners of the 2010 We’re Linux Video Contest.
 We had quite a few amazing videos to choose from, many of which captured the spirit of Linux."

 ###  Call for participation